CS2103JAN2017-W15-B2/main/docs/TestScript.md

 1. Enter `add Attend Google I/O from 17 May 9am to 20 May 9pm`

 #### Results
 A new task with the title `Attend Google I/O` will be added.
 In the expanded view the dates entered can be seen (e.g. `From: 17/05/2017 0900` and `To: 20/05/2017 2100`).
-In the unexpanded view (select another task first) the dates can be seen in a more naturual format (e.g. `From: 1 month from now` and `To:  month from now`).
+In the unexpanded view (select another task first) the dates can be seen in a more natural format (e.g. `From: 1 month from now` and `To:  month from now`).

 ## 5. Selecting tasks
 #### Actions
 1. Enter `select 3`

 #### Results
 The task list will scroll to the task at index 3 and expand it.
-In the expanded view more detailed dates and description of the task can ben seen.
+In the expanded view more detailed dates and description of the task can be seen.

 ## 6. Listing tasks
 ### Listing incomplete/complete tasks